 As you are already at Kuala Lumpur’s major hub, you can as well continue by regional train to Gombak, 12 kilometers north of the city center.
-There is one of the city’s most iconic landmarks, the famous Batu Caves.
+There you’ll find one of the city’s most iconic landmarks, the famous Batu Caves.

 In these limestone caves, the story of the god Murugan defeating the demon Soorapadam is told.
 The most impressive feature, however, is the 42.7-meter high statue of Murugan standing on the forecourt.

 Numerous long-tailed macaque monkeys live on the hill and around the caves.
 Although you can feed them, be very careful since they can be quite malicious.